 - Set a custom audience attribute that only works for QA

-- If you're using whitelisting, set traffic allocation to zero
+- If you are using whitelisting, set traffic allocation to zero

-On the flip side, when you're done with QA and ready for your experiment to go live with real data, you want to discard the events your QA testers triggered.
+On the flip side, when you are done with QA and ready for your experiment to go live with real data, you want to discard the events your QA testers triggered.
 You don't want their testing showing up on your results page.
-Optimizely doesn't yet support discarding data automatically when you switch your experiment from running in a non-production environment to a product environment.
+Optimizely does not yet support discarding data automatically when you switch your experiment from running in a non-production environment to a product environment.
 Instead, you can easily get rid of the QA events if you "Reset Results."